doc4d/docs/docs/netkit/4d-netkit.md

 When requesting access on behalf of a user ("signedIn" mode) the command opens a web browser to request authorization.

-In "signedIn" mode, when `.getToken()` is called, a web server included in 4D NetKit starts automatically on the port specified in the [redirectURI parameter](#description) to intercept the provider's authorization response and display in the browser.
+In "signedIn" mode, when `.getToken()` is called, a web server included in 4D NetKit starts automatically on the port specified in the [redirectURI parameter](#description) to intercept the provider's authorization response and display it in the browser.

 ## Office365